RaheelArfeen/FitFlow-Client/README.md

 ## License

 This project is licensed for educational and demonstration purposes.
-You are welcome to fork and extend it, but please provide appropriate attribution.